Artimus Pyle: Personal life

-Pyle lives in Asheville, North Carolina.
+Pyle lives in Morganton, North Carolina.
 He has three sons, two daughters, two grandchildren and has been married twice.
 His interests include cars, motorbikes, horses and watching reruns of The Andy Griffith Show and Gomer Pyle.
 He is also a vegetarian.

 In 1993, Pyle was charged with attempted capital sexual battery and lewd assault on two girls.
 He denied the charges, claiming the girls had been abused by people connected to babysitters in a Jacksonville mobile home park who held a grudge against him.
 Moreover, he claimed the allegations were an attempt to extort money from the Lynyrd Skynyrd organization.
 Weeks before the trial was due to start in January 1994, Pyle pleaded no contest rather than risk a mandatory sentence of life imprisonment if found guilty in a jury trial.
 He was sentenced to probation and required to register as a sex offender.
 In 2007, Pyle was charged with failure to register as a sex offender in St. Johns County, Florida.
-He rejected a plea bargain offer, and was acquitted by a jury in 2009.
+He rejected a plea bargain offer and was acquitted by a jury in 2009.